sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/video/index.md

 {: .img-thumbnail}

 ## Compare two video runs (combine two videos)
-One of the things we love with [WebPageTest](https://www.webpagetest.org/) is the video where you can compare two different runs.
-Since sitespeed.io is serverless, it is nothing you can do on the fly.
-Instead we created a simple tool you can use.
+We have created a simple tool you can use.
 Only thing you need is Docker!

 1. <code>curl -O https://raw.githubusercontent.com/sitespeedio/sitespeed.io/main/tools/combineVideos.sh<code>
 2. <code>chmod +x combineVideos.sh<code>